Pacific Theatres

 Pacific Theatres was an American chain of movie theaters in the Los Angeles metropolitan area of California.
 Pacific Theatres was owned by The Decurion Corporation which also owned and operated ArcLight Cinemas.
 In 2008, it sold its store locations in San Diego to Reading Cinemas.
 In April 2021, Pacific Theatres announced they would not be reopening any of their theater locations after being closed since March 2020 due to the COVID-19 pandemic.
 In June 2021, the company filed for Chapter 7 bankruptcy.
+Following the closure, some former Pacific locations were acquired by AMC Theatres.

 History

 The Forman family founded Pacific Theatres in 1946 and continued to own and operate the company through its Decurion Corporation through its closure in April 2021.

 The company had some 300 movie screens in California.
 Pacific also once operated many drive-in theaters, including in the Pacific Northwest region.
 They operated the last drive-in in Los Angeles County, the Vineland Drive-In located in the La Puente area.
 Pacific Theatre also owned the Valley 6 drive-in theatre in Auburn, Washington, which was the last operating drive-in from the United Theatre chain that Pacific ran in the Northwest from the 1950s; it was closed at the end of the 2012 season.

-Acquisitions over the years include the ArcLight Hollywood and neighboring historic Cinerama Dome in Hollywood.
+The company acquired many theaters in Hollywood, California over the years, including the Pantages in 1965, Warner Theatre and New View Theatre in 1968, Vine Theatre in the 1970s, and Holly Cinema in 1985.

 Pacific was also one of the first theatres to have Samsung Onyx screens, introduced in 2018.

 Pacific Theatres was active in real estate development through its Robertson Properties Group, which was originally formed to re-develop former Pacific drive-in theaters.
 Today Robertson Properties currently acquires and develops retail, office, and residential properties.
 Developments included theatres at The Grove at Farmers Market in Los Angeles.
 The other 20 drive-ins in the Northwest that were owned by United Theatre, were redeveloped by Robertson Properties in the 1980s and early 1990s.

 On March 17, 2020, Pacific Theatres closed all of its theater locations, including ArcLight Cinemas, to comply with COVID-19 public health mandates.
 In March 2021, when COVID-19 restrictions were eased in Los Angeles County to allow movie theatres to reopen, all of the Pacific Theatres and ArcLight Cinemas locations notably remained closed.
 On April 12, 2021, Pacific Theatres announced that it would cease operations permanently, stating "this was not the outcome anyone wanted, but despite a huge effort that exhausted all potential options, the company does not have a viable way forward."

+On June 18, 2021, Pacific Theatres filed for Chapter 7 bankruptcy.